mariousy/FibonacciCalc/README.md

 After compilation, you can run the program as follows:

-java FibonacciCalculator <n>
+java FibonacciCalculator "n"

-Where <n> is the position of the desired Fibonacci number.
+Where n is the position of the desired Fibonacci number.